gzlb/qstrat/README.md

     * The stochastic process (model) of choice (Ornstein-Uhlenbeck or CIR), by importing Ornstein-Uhlenbeck or CIR from respectively ou.py and cir.py
     * The density which belongs to the model, by importing ExactDensity from transition_density.py
 3. Pipe the variables of steps 1 and 2 in to the MLE object to run the maximum likelihood estimation, by importing MLE from mle_estimator.py
-4. Run a simulation step using the simulator, by importing Simulator from simulator.py
+4. Run a simulation step using the simulator, by importing Simulator from simulator.py.
+Note that the simulation is performed with the function sim_path, which can also generate multiple paths, in case of using a Monte Carlo.
 5. Plot the results and optionally summary statistics by importing the tools of data_utils.py and or plot.py